manels7/account_management_backend/README.md

 ### Postgres variables

-* POSTGRES_DB        : defines the database's name to be used.
+POSTGRES_DB        : defines the database's name to be used. <br>
-* POSTGRES_USER      : defines the postgres username.
+POSTGRES_USER      : defines the postgres username. <br>
-* POSTGRES_PASSWORD  : defines the postgres password.
+POSTGRES_PASSWORD  : defines the postgres password. <br>

 ### Django variables
-* PORT : defines the port for the Django server (development mode)
+PORT : defines the port for the Django server (development mode)

 ## Building the system using Docker-compose
 	cd docker/